viet34tqc/notebook/storybook.md

 Storybook is a tool for creating, testing and showcasing the UI of the component in isolation.

 Why: Let's say we have two components: parent and child.
 The parent passes down some data to the child component via props.
-To test the UI of the child component, we need to do some interaction on the parent first by doing some interaction like clicking or fetching data => make it harder for testing
+To test the UI of the child component, we need to do some interaction on the parent first like clicking or fetching data => testing the child component depends on the parent.

 ## Concepts